Nikka Whisky Yoichi Distillery ニッカウヰスキー 北海道工場余市蒸溜所

 Nearing the end of the tour, you'll find a museum on the history of Nikka and Taketsuru's life.
 See old photos and items that once belonged to Taketsuru and his wife.

 Stop in at the tasting room to sample some delicious whisky.
-You can sample two kinds for free and rare malt whiskies for a price.
+You can sample two kinds for free or pay to sample rare malt whiskys.
 You can even taste some directly from the barrels.
-Those who prefer something a bit sweeter can visit Rita House, named after Taketsuru's Scottish wife, for afternoon tea.